columbladee/golang_snippets_learning/README.md

 See noConcurrency.go - Just copying one directory to another.
 No concurrency.
 Baseline.

-### TODO Channels with Goroutines
+### Channels with Goroutines

-see exampleGoroutine.go , exampleChannel.go , and of naturally , exampleChannelsWithGoroutines.go .
+see exampleChannelsWithGoroutines.go to build off of the noConcurrency.go example.

+see imageFetcher.go for a more concrete example.

 Goroutines and Channels by themselves are used as examples.
 Channels with goroutines are used together in safety because (to my understanding):

 1) No explicit locking - avoiding the use of mutexes (which can cause deadlocks / race conditions)
 2) Synchronization - Channels sync access to shared data, so only a single goroutine processes data at a time.
 3) Blocking - Send/receive operations to/from a channel blocks a goroutine UNTIL the process can proceed.
 If done correctly, this should prevent race conditions.

 ### TODO Errgroups with Contexts